After trying my hand at coconut bacon and loving the flavor, I was left hoping for a texture that was closer to the real thing.

 - 1/2 tsp freshly cracked black pepper (plus more for topping)

-- Preheat oven to 225 degrees F (107 C) - turn to “convection bake” if you have it to speed cooking time.
+- Preheat oven to 250 degrees F (121 C) – you can turn it to “convection bake” if you have it to speed cooking time.
 Line 1 large or 2 small baking sheet(s) with parchment paper (amount/size as original recipe is written // adjust if altering batch size).

-- Use a sharp knife or mandolin to slice into very thin strips (resembling the size/shape of bacon).
-They should be thicker than paper thin - roughly 1/8th inch.
+- Use a mandolin to slice into very thin strips (resembling the size/shape of bacon).
+They should be slightly thicker than paper thin – less than 1/8th inch thick (measure with a ruler for best results).
+If slices are too thick, they may have trouble crisping up and/or will take longer.
 Set aside.

 - Make sauce by adding avocado oil, tamari, Worcestershire sauce, maple syrup, liquid smoke, paprika, sea salt, garlic powder, and black pepper to a small mixing bowl and whisking to combine.